Data Protection and Privacy Law Solicitors

 - An Overview of PECR and Cookies.

-Please visit our events page for details of our data and privacy training sessions and upcoming dates.
-We are also available to host our training sessions in-house for groups of your employees at a venue that suits you.
-Please contact any member of the Data and Privacy Law team to discuss further.
+Please visit our events page for details of our Data Protection and Privacy Law training sessions and upcoming dates.
+We are also available to host our training sessions in-house for Protection and Privacy Law team to discuss further.

 All living human beings will be classed as a data subject in one way or another.
 Whether this is in relation to the information your current or prospective employer processes about you, companies that you have bought products from or receive marketing information from or any number of other professional bodies that process your personal data, the GPDR will still apply.